 How long does it take for teeth bonding to set?

 On average it takes between 30-60 minutes for bonds to set.
 The procedure is relatively quick and does not require anesthesia.

 Is bonding painful?

 Patients do not typically report bonding as a painful procedure.
-The area is numbed, but no anesthesia is required.
-Once the bond is placed and numbing wears off patients may feel slight sensitivity but it should not be painful.
+The dentist will numb the area, but you will not need any anesthesia.
+Once the dentist places the bond and numbing wears off, patients may feel slight sensitivity, but it should not be painful.